ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_deletingbundle.md

 * You must combine VMware NSX licenses and have enough capacity to use across all multi-site deployments.
 * You must create a single support ticket to remove the Hybridity Bundle from all multi-site deployments.

-While removing the Hybridity Bundle from a multi-site environment, BYOL licenses are applied.
+When you remove the Hybridity Bundle from a multi-site environment, BYOL licenses are applied.
 It is your responsibility to ensure that the license editions are consistent across all sites in the multi-site configuration.
 {:note}

 ## Before you remove the Hybridity Bundle